Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: CONCLUSION

 \section{CONCLUSION}

-We have proposed a non-Gaussian entanglement based CV-MDI-QKD protocol under extreme asymmetric setting that can enhance transmission distance and offer flexibility in excess noise while working with low squeezed TMSV state.
-These non-Gaussian states are produced by applying PAS and PR operations on TMSV states.
-PAS operation is applied once on a pure TMSV state to produce 1PAS state and once on a 1PAS state to produce a 2PAS state.
-PR operation is applied once on a 1-PR state to produce 2PR state.
-To the best of our knowledge, PAS states have not been used for QKD in the CV-MDI setting before.
+We have proposed a new non-Gaussian entanglement based photon added-then-subtracted continuous variables measurement device independent protocol, PAS-CV-MDI-QKD, under extreme asymmetric setting that can enhance transmission distance and offer flexibility in excess noise while working with low squeezed two mode squeezed vacuum (TMSV) state.
+These non-Gaussian states are produced by applying PAS and photon replacement (PR) operations on TMSV states.
+PAS operation is applied once on a pure TMSV state to produce 1PAS state and again on a 1PAS state to produce a 2PAS state.
+PR operation is applied once on a 1PR state to produce 2PR state.
+To the best of our knowledge, PAS states have not been used for QKD with continuous variables before.

 These non-Gaussian states increase entanglement of a pure TMSV state, but we observe that a direct correlation between having a higher value of maximum distillable entanglement does not translate to a better performing MDI protocol.